 Notorious RBG was more than a lawyer, a Supreme Court Justice, a mother, a wife, a friend, a woman; she was a modern-day hero to many of us.
 Heck, her best friend was Judge Scalia and they couldn’t be more different, yet somehow their friendship extended well past party lines and into the core of humanity.
 Simply put, she was about good and decent people doing what serves all of the people, and she was a champion for women when no one else before (or after, to be honest) was willing to devote their lives to standing up for gender equality.

 She stood against a male lineage of justices who didn’t believe women ever deserved a seat on the Court to begin without yet somehow, in her tenacious and methodical way she brought women’s rights to the forefront.
 And she swayed them with logical and factual data.

 But her fight is far from over.
 Her fight is OUR fight.
 Her championing now falls on our shoulders and complacency is not an option.

-As a working mother and a woman, RBG represents voting rights, dignifed laws, individual choice, equal rights, civil rights, human rights.
+As a working mother and a woman, RBG represents voting rights, dignified laws, individual choice, equal rights, civil rights, human rights.
 Those rights are not negotiable.
-They were hard fought to maintain and going backwards cannot happen.
+They were hard-fought to maintain, and going backwards cannot happen.
 We have already seen the hate and abuse of power wielded by the law, the military, and the White House.
-That cannot possibly be representative of how most veterans, most police officers, and most politicans believe and yet like the nation has been poisoned by a cancer of indifference.
-RBG’s passing leads us to a rather poignant and frightening fork-in-the-road.
+That cannot possibly be representative of how most veterans, most police officers and most politicians believe, and yet like the nation has been poisoned by a cancer of indifference, RBG’s passing leads us to a rather poignant and frightening fork-in-the-road.

 The thing RBG did was not respond to violence or malicious slander.
 She stood her ground, lived on principle, and believed in her soul that humanity was capable of justice and level-headedness.
 Now it’s time to surpass indifference, get those feet off our necks, and continue what she began.